xmr-ru/xmr_ru/content/logs/monerotopia-2022/08-adam-corbo-monero-post-quantum-en.md

 ---
-title: "Adam Corbo, a Physicist and Quantum Computing enthusiast on Monero Post-Quantum – Monerotopia 2022"
+title: "Adam Corbo, a Physicist and Quantum Computing enthusiast on Monero Post-Quantum"
 date: "2022-05-11"
 categories:
   - ""